 From Ken Ostermiller

-Chippewa Lake–Krabill Shelter
+Chippewa Lake–Krabill Lodge

 Medina, Ohio 44256

 From the Chippewa Lake Boat Ramp, drive west and then south on Westfield Landing Road.
 Turn right onto Kennard Road for .5 mile.
 Turn right onto Ballash Road and drive 1 mile.
-Arrive at Krabill Shelter on the right.
+Arrive at Krabill Lodge on the right.

-The Krabill Shelter area provides access to Chippewa Lake.
-Park in the shelter parking lot and walk down to the lake on the trail between the woods and the edge of the agricultural field.
+The Krabill Lodge area provides access to Chippewa Lake.
+Park in the lodge parking lot and walk down to the lake on the trail between the woods and the edge of the agricultural field.
 This field hosts nesting Bobolinks in the summer.
 Watch for sparrows along the trail as they like to fly from the woods to the field.
 The woods can be a migrant trap, especially in the fall.
 It is helpful to carry a scope to the lake.
 You can view the lake from the picnic table at the lake edge.
 You can turn north into the woods for a better view of the north end of the lake.
 The trail turns left to the south toward a wetland area where Prothonotary Warblers have been seen.

 From Ken Ostermiller